No Longer “Separate but Equal”?

 Way back in 1954, the Supreme Court unanimously ruled that the concept of “separate but equal” education was unconstitutional.
 The much-celebrated Brown v.
 Board of Education decision addressed and repaired a glaring injustice, and segregation was forever banished from American schools.

 That’s the story most of us learned, anyway.

 The reality is much more complicated.

 The Problem that Never Went Away

 Desegregation didn’t really get going for almost a decade after Brown, but then it finally started to take hold, reaching a peak at around 1988.
 And guess what?
 Integration worked.
-The achievement gap, for example, between white kids and African American kids closed—dramatically.
+The achievement gap, for example, between white kids and Black kids closed—dramatically.

 A Failure of Will